 Having your mouse stuck in a corner can be pretty frustrating, especially if it happens often.
 Even though it may not seem like a big problem and it is usually quite easy to fix, it can disrupt all your activities on the computer.

-In this guide, we will address both the possible reasons for this problem and the easiest ways to fix it permanently.
+In this guide, we will address both the possible reasons for this problem and the easiest ways to fix your wireless mouse not working.
 Whether it is a hardware issue or a mistake in mouse settings, it will usually only takes a few minutes to solve.

 So, without further ado, let’s see what you can do if you have a mouse stuck on the screen.